hamery93/hamery93.github.io/README.md

-Interactive Coding Quiz

-During this project I created an interactive coding quiz that features dynamically updated HTML and CSS powered by JavaScript code.

-The objective of the game is to get through the series of questions in the fastest time possible.
-The final time remaining is the final game score.
-For every question answered wrong, 15 seconds is docked off the total time.
-When the game is over, the user has the option of typing in their initials and saving their high score to view for later.
+Random Password Generator

+During this project I focused on creating an easy to use random password generator.
+The project prompts the user for the inputs they would like in their password and returns a randomized final password.
+The user must chose a password legnth that is at least 8 and no more than 128 characters.

 Author: Hisham Amery